zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 :::important
 During the Beta campaign, only _simple disputes_ are enabled.
-This means that the outcome of a market can be disputed a maximum of six times (with a 24h window, except the last one).
+This means that the outcome of a market can be disputed a maximum of six times (with a 24h window, except the last one), each time with a higher stake.
 The report of the sixth dispute will be used to resolve the market.
 There is no decentralized court in the beta.
 :::

 For example, suppose that the oracle of the JSWT market reports JWSTYES at